mcb5637/BTX_CAC_Compatibility/README.md

 	- Prototype TSM: Auto activates at >27 heat (\*1.5 melee damage, +30m movement)
 	- MASC: Activatable (\*2 speed) (fail chance 15%, add up per turn in use)
 	- Coolant Pod: doubles heatsinking for 1 turn, 1 activation per pod (does not stack)
+	- Artemis IV FCS: attaches to one SRM or LRM launcher and gives it: +4 direct fire acc, better clustering
+	- PPC Capacitor: attaches to one PPC or ERPPC and gives it: CAP Mode (+25 DMG, +15 Heat, 1 turn Weapon Cooldown)
 - Argo Upgrades
 	- Storage: added 3 additional storage upgrades, each giving a new mechbay to use
 	- Engine Repairs: The storage upgrades do fix BiggerDrops tonnage increase upgrades, by giving you a way to fullfill their requirements